interglobalvision/text-adventure/story.md

 ###[12b] Bruce Nauman - Raw War

-You see a lithograph of the word 'WAR' in uppercase red letters.
-This is one of Bruce Naumans early lithographs, 'Raw War'.
+You see a lithograph displaying the word 'WAR' in uppercase red letters.
 You squint your eyes and see that behind 'WAR' is the word 'RAW', slightly fainter.
 Behind that 'WAR' again and then 'RAW' and it seems to repeat on as it disappears in the pitch black space.
 You wonder if the text is like a neon sign, and if the depth is a play with time.
 The oscillation between 'WAR' and 'RAW' brings to your mind some oscillating dichotomies in the work such as one between image and text...or another between stillness and motion.

 *go to [12]*

 ---

-###[12c] //
+###[12c] Suzanne Lacy - Anatomy Lesson no.1: Chickens, Coming Home to Roost, 1975-76

+You see four postcards in four frames hung in two lines of two on the wall.
+Each postcard is a photograph depicting Lacy nude at a kitchen table facing the camera.
+You see that in each photograph she is eating a different part of a chicken.
+In the top two postcards she is eating the chicken's wings.
+In the first she has her head turned sharply to right, with her right elbow on the table as she feeds her mouth with her right hand, and her left arm stretched forward toward the table.
+Below her right arm is printed the word: 'wing', and below her left arm: 'arm'.
+You think that her right arm as it touches elbow to table and bends back up to feed herself does in its triangular posture resemble a wing.
+And you can see that her other arm as it is outstretched on the table in repose is far more human.

+*go to [12]*

+---

+###[12d] Kim Jones - Mimeograph pieces, Early 80's

 //